minhtruong1808/Churn/README.md

 Using this Telco Customer Churn Dataset from kaggle https://www.kaggle.com/blastchar/telco-customer-churn

-We will build a classification model that predict customer churn
+After trying 5 baseline models, I used Gradient Boosting and Support Vector Machine alogirthms to develop 2 classification model that predict customer churn.